ptae/deep-operations/README.md

 # deep-operations

-A javascritp library to work with deep object modifications.
+A JavaScript library to work with deep object modifications.

 ## Why deep-operations?

-Sometimes doing deep objects modifications is quite difficult and not so performatic.
+Sometimes doing deep object modifications is quite difficult and not so performatic.
 Deep Operations gives a collection of modular functions to work with operations like:

-* Deep objects merge
+* Deep object merge
-* Deep arrays concatenation
+* Deep array concatenation
-* Deep objects differentiation
+* Deep object differentiation
 * And many others

-A simple doc can be found [here](https://gsseixas.github.io/deep-operations/).
+Documentation can be found [here](https://gsseixas.github.io/deep-operations/).

 ## Installation